Justin Bieber's Coachella 2026 Performance: Genius Comeback or the Most Expensive Letdown in Festival History?

 Part Two: The YouTube Throwback Section

-This is the part that launched a thousand tweets — both furious and deeply moved.
+This is the part that launched a thousand tweets.
+Both furious and deeply moved.

-About an hour into the set, Bieber sat at a laptop and began pulling up YouTube videos of himself from his early days — the covers that made him famous as a kid, the songs that got him discovered.
+About an hour into the set, Bieber sat at a laptop and began pulling up YouTube videos of himself from his early days.
+The covers that made him famous as a kid.
+The songs that got him discovered.
 He sang along to them, with his younger self projected on the giant screen behind him.

 He invited fans watching the livestream to request songs in real time, shaping the medley as it unfolded.

-Some people found it utterly magical — a full-circle moment for a kid who went from a bedroom in Canada to the biggest stage in American music.
+Some people found it utterly magical.
+A full-circle moment for a kid who went from a bedroom in Canada to the biggest stage in American music.
 Others called it the laziest headlining set they'd ever witnessed.

 Part Three: The Emotional Finale

 The closing section brought out a string of special guests that genuinely delivered.
 Dijon appeared for "Devotion."
-Then came Tems for "I Think You're Special," followed by both Wizkid and Tems for the beloved remix of "Essence."
+Then Tems for "I Think You're Special," followed by both Wizkid and Tems for the beloved remix of "Essence."
 The set closed with "Daisies."

-During the set, Bieber stopped to address the crowd and camera directly: "Mom and Dad, hallelujah.
+During the set, Bieber stopped and addressed the crowd directly: "Mom and Dad, hallelujah.
 Hailey babe, hallelujah.
 Baby Jack, hallelujah."
-The camera cut to Hailey in the crowd, visibly emotional.

 The Catalog Sale Theory — And Why It's Wrong